jasonleonhard/practice/README.md

-<b>This is just the code you need to render the page that you can then follow, star, fork, watch, etc</b>
+<h1>Below is code you can render to: follow, star, fork, watch, etc</h1>

 ```html
 <!-- given repo 'practice' -->